radical-semiconductor/woodpecker/README.md

 Send us your solutions (and resumes!) at woodpecker@radicalsemiconductor.com.

-IMPORTANT: you can send in solutions to individual challenges one at a time before you finish the whole set!
-Once we start hosting the leaderboard Wednesday, we'll just add your solutions as we receive them.
-Feel free to even send partial solutions, e.g. if you want to submit your resume as well!
+> **Helpful note:** you can send in solutions to individual challenges one at a time!
+Once the leaderboard starts Wednesday, we'll add your solutions as we receive them.
+Feel free to send partial solutions, e.g. if you want to submit your resume too!

 ## Story